samuelemarro/samuelemarro.github.io/_posts/2022-08-22-networks-of-nns.md

 - ML models struggle to understand if data is reliable, and can easily be misled (see: the entirety of the adversarial ML field)
 - Natural language models are still way too big (or, conversely, hardware is not powerful enough yet) to conceive running a good model on consumer hardware
-- There's no guarantee that people would agree on some form of payment protocol However, I believe that, with enough dedicated effort, it could be achieved without major leaps in AI or hardware technology.
+- There's no guarantee that people would agree on some form of payment protocol

+However, I believe that, with enough dedicated effort, it could be achieved without major leaps in AI or hardware technology.

 # Conclusion

 [Memex](https://en.wikipedia.org/wiki/Memex), [Xanadu](https://en.wikipedia.org/wiki/Project_Xanadu) and the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) all shared the same objective: simplifying access to information.
-However, AI-driven information is becoming more expensive to produce, and at the same time more powerful in the hands of those that have it.
-Even if Neural Crawlers and the Network of Neural Networks don't turn out to be the solution, democratizing information is a key challenge for the 21st century, one which I hope will be solved individuals motivated by the same ideals that moved the founders of the Internet.
+However, AI-driven information is becoming more expensive to produce, and at the same time more powerful in the hands of those who have it.
+Even if Neural Crawlers and the Network of Neural Networks don't turn out to be the solution, democratizing information is a key challenge for the 21st century, one which I hope will be solved by individuals motivated by the same ideals that moved the founders of the Internet.